aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/pdf/convert-xls-with-images-and-charts-to-pdf/_index.md

 {{% /alert %}}

-The process can be done in memory as the process does not depend on temporary or intermediary XML files.
+The process can be done in memory as the process does not depend on temporary or intermediate XML files.
 This means that large Excel files, for example, ones containing images, charts, and other drawing objects, can be converted quickly and efficiently.

 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call the [**Workbook.calculateFormula**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#calculateFormula--) method just before rendering to PDF.
-Doing so ensures that formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so ensures that formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}